History

 1965 - 1982

 Pink Floyd historian Mark Blake recognizes the beginnings of the band, branded in some variation of the name 'Pink Floyd', dating back to 1965.
 This band consisted of lead singer and guitarist Chris Dennis, guitarist Bob Klose, keyboardist Wright, bassist Waters, and drummer Mason.
-That same year, Dennis severed ties with the band, Barrett replaced him in the same role, and the group made its first recordings: the singles I'm a King Bee and Lucy Leave
+That same year, Dennis severed ties with the band, Barrett replaced him in the same role, and the group made its first recordings: the singles I'm a King Bee and Lucy Leave.

 In 1967 the band signed a record deal with EMI.
 The band's first single, Arnold Layne, stirred controversy but managed to chart.
 Its subsequent single, See Emily Play, reached the top 10 in the United Kingdom.
 By the end of the year, the band had added a second guitar player: Gilmour.
 In 1968 Barrett and the rest of the band parted ways.